-- A. General - 1.
-It is important to provide opportunities for active recreation in all communities, but particularly in Town where individual units may not have very large yards. - 2.
-Attractive, age appropriate active recreation facilities can and do improve the quality of life and property values. - B. Active Open Space Requirements - 1.
-In new residential developments in the R-2, R-3, and R-4 zones, active open space shall be provided at a minimum rate of 10% of total lot area. - C. Open Space Standards - 1.
-In new residential developments in the R-2, R-3, and R-4 zones active open space shall be designed to be centrally located and accessible to all residents in a community.
+- 1. It is important to provide opportunities for active recreation in all communities, but particularly in Town where individual units may not have very large yards. - 2.
+Attractive, age appropriate active recreation facilities can and do improve the quality of life and property values.

+B. Active Open Space Requirements

+1. In new residential developments in the R-2, R-3, and R-4 zones, active open space shall be provided at a minimum rate of 10% of total lot area.

+C. Open Space Standards

+- 1. In new residential developments in the R-2, R-3, and R-4 zones active open space shall be designed to be centrally located and accessible to all residents in a community.
 Total open space shall be greater than or equal to 25% of the gross site area. - 2.
 Active open space may be in the form of one large area, or numerous smaller areas interspersed throughout the community. - 3.
 The Planning Commission may require improvements (example: playground equipment) in the active open space areas which are appropriate to the intended future residents of the community. - 4.
 Active open space should be integrated with passive open space and natural areas when ever it is practical to do so. - 5.
 Active open space areas shall be connected to residences and to one another by sidewalks, walking trails, and/or any pathway or walkway system designed into the community. - 6.
 Recreational walking trails may count towards to active open space requirement at the discretion of the Town.

-- D. Passive Open Space Requirements - 1.
-All lands in any new development project in any zone that are constrained by site limitations, environmental features, or buffers as regulated by other parts of this Ordinance shall be set aside as passive open space.
+D. Passive Open Space Requirements

+- 1. All lands in any new development project in any zone that are constrained by site limitations, environmental features, or buffers as regulated by other parts of this Ordinance shall be set aside as passive open space.
 Passive open space areas may either be left in their natural states, or enhanced using appropriate and environmentally sustainable planting, reforestation, or stabilization methods. - 2.
 Passive Open Space shall contain the following lands in new development projects: - a.
 Riparian buffer areas; - b.
 Floodplains; - c.
 Wetlands; - d.
 Forested areas (outside lot lines); - e.
 Storm Water Management Areas. - 3.
 Passive Open Space may also contain the following: - a.
 Identified areas of cultural resources; - b.
 Significant or important view sheds or aesthetic features. - 4.
 Passive Open Space shall be permanently protected through deed restrictions or conservation easements. - 5.
-Passive Open Space shall be demarked with permanent markers to ensure against encroachment. - 6.
+Passive Open Space shall be demarked with permanent markers to ensure against encroachment.
+Signs shall be placed at 150 feet intervals along the boundary lines.
+Signs shall say "DEDICATED OPEN SPACE AREA MACHINERY, DUMPING OR STORAGE OF ANY MATERIAL IS PROHIBITED VIOLATORS ARE SUBJECT TO FINES AS IMPOSED BY THE TOWN OF FELTON". - 6.
 No structures, lot lines, or infrastructure shall be permitted within passive open space, with the exception of walking trails or storm water management structures. - 7.
-No building may be constructed within 30 feet of any floodplain.
+No building may be constructed within 50 feet of any floodplain.